 White Pass Doubles in Size with Long-Awaited Expansion

-Nearly all of it intermediate terrain, the new area is serviced by the Basin Quad (accessed from an easy trail from the Great White Express); and the Couloir Express detachable quad which grants rapid transport to the 6,500-foot top of the basin.
-From here just beneath the summit of Hogback Mountain in the craggy Goat Rocks peaks, you'll have access to some of the finest cruising runs and glades skiing in the Cascades; and all with mouth-gaping views of Mount Rainier hovering before you.
+Nearly all of it intermediate terrain, the expanded area is serviced by the Basin Quad (accessed from an easy trail from the Great White Express); and the Couloir Express detachable quad which grants rapid transport to the 6,500-foot top of the basin.
+From here just beneath the summit of Hogback Mountain in the craggy Goat Rocks peaks, you’ll have access to some of the finest cruising runs and glades skiing in the Cascades; and all with mouth-gaping views of Mount Rainier hovering before you.

-And if, while you're schussing down one of these new trails you suddenly feel like you're in the backcountry and not at a developed resort-there's good reason for that.
+And if, while you’re schussing down one of the trails and you suddenly feel like you’re in the backcountry and not at a developed resort-there’s good reason for that.
 The ski area management team took extra care planning Paradise Basin to minimize environmental impact.
-There are no service roads in the new terrain, and the trails aren't as wide as those gracing the lower slopes.
+There are no service roads in the new terrain, and the trails aren’t as wide as those gracing the lower slopes.
 There are lots of tree islands too in the new trails providing a wilder feeling and allowing for some easy glades skiing.

 The upper reaches of the basin are pretty natural too-mostly open alpine meadows.
 And with its rolling and dipping topography, it appeals to boarders and skiers alike.
-The new terrain is quite inspiring, if not the names of the runs traversing it.
-Of the thirteen new trails, only three have a name.
-The other 10 are just referred to by a number.
-But that'll change soon as the ski area is currently soliciting name suggestions from the public.

 Gentle and wide slopes perfect for beginners grace the eastern reaches of the ski area while challenging expert terrain can be found on its north face.
 Snowboarders looking to test their skills will find the Hammerhead Terrain Park to their liking.
 And skiers and boarders who don’t want to quit for the day, can keep on turning and carving with a little night skiing at three lower slopes on Saturdays and holidays.